Grounded Place Resource Links

 Lorrie Brewer Video: AI Painting Demos (I love how honest she is about the “ink’s plans” versus “your plans”!)

 SEAL YOUR WORK: It is widely recommended to seal your paintings with 2-3 coats of Kamar Varnish, followed by 2-3 coats of UVResistant Spray.
 Read can instructions for application and storage (temperature effects performance).
 You will also want to take great care in spraying in a clean environment so that unwanted bugs, hairs, dust and other particles don’t find their way onto your paintings (you won’t be able to get them off)!
-These two applications will seal your inks and prevent the natural fading that occurs with these inks.
-It’s still recommended that you hang paintings away from direct sunlight.
+These two applications will seal your inks and prevent the natural fading that can occur with these inks.
+It’s still recommended that you hang paintings away from direct sunlight for longevity.

 SAFETY: If you’re going to do this more than once, please use a paint project respirator mask to help block volatile fumes and chemicals from entering your lungs.